 As the newly trained doula works through the certification requirements they deepen their knowledge and experience.
 There is additional training in breastfeeding and business skills, as well as reading in ten topic areas.
 Additionally, the doula will develop a resource list for referrals for clients and document (and get evaluations for) working with at least three families.
 The doula must also complete an essay on the purpose and value of postpartum support, as well as signing a commitment to abide by the DONA Standards of Practice and Code of Ethics.
 This last piece requires some self reflection by the doula about what this work means to them and how they provide postpartum support.
 Signing on to the Standards of Practice and Code Ethics really requires that the doula commit themselves staying within the bounds of their role, knowing that well and conducting themselves in an ethical, professional and responsible manner.

 This is serious work we do as doulas—helping people at one of the most vulnerable and tender times in their life, through the challenges of early parenting.
 That first night home from the hospital, cracked, sore nipples, anxiety that threatens to take over everything, fussy babies, sleepless nights.
 There’s a lot we can do as postpartum doulas to make a difference in how smoothly this time goes.
 The training, education and commitment a person has to this work makes a difference in how well they can provide that support.

 Are you interested in hiring a postpartum doula to support you?
 Meet the Calm & Confident Team.

 Are you considering taking one of Melinda's Postpartum Doula Trainings?
-Registration is now open for Denver and Minneapolis Workshops.
-Locally, you can find Melinda teaching at the Simkin Center for Allied Birth Vocations at Bastyr University.
+See what trainings she has coming up.
+In Seattle, you can find Melinda teaching at the Simkin Center for Allied Birth Vocations at Bastyr University.
 You can also contact Melinda directly about bringing a workshop to your town.
 She loves to teach and she loves to travel!